b-wave/uDSKY/README.md

 Block 2 AGC simulators on <http://www.ibiblio.org/apollo/>
 Further, the Simulation runs great on Raspberry Pi.
 I will fork the files needed for both simulators.
-The Teensy 3.2 used in this has a plug in board that contains a Real time clock and 9 DOF navigation sensors. s
+The Teensy 3.2 used in this has a plug in board that contains a Real time clock and navigation sensors.

 Why did I do this?
 Ultimately, it is a clock.
 I intend to have a standalone version to do navigation demonstation experiments and become a "moon clock" to track the current position, phase, and distance to the moon - *...in real time!*